-Aircraft registered in Norway are regulated by the Norwegian Aviation Code, including in respect of operation, safety and registration of security and the Norwegian Act on International Security Rights in Movable Property, which incorporates the Cape Town Convention and the Aircraft Protocol thereto.
-As Norway is a member of the European Economic Area, Norwegian-registered aircraft are also subject to various EU regulations, and Norway has been a member of the European Aviation Safety Agency (EASA) since 2005.
+Aircraft registered in Norway are regulated by the Norwegian Aviation Code, including in respect of the operation, safety and registration of security and the Norwegian Act on International Security Rights in Movable Property, which incorporates the Cape Town Convention and the Aircraft Protocol thereto.
+As Norway is a member of the European Economic Area, Norwegian-registered aircraft are also subject to various EU regulations, and Norway has been a member of the European Aviation Safety Agency since 2005.
 Further, Norway has ratified the 1948 Geneva Convention on Recognition of Rights in Aircraft and the 1933 Rome Convention on Precautionary Arrest of Aircraft.
-Both conventions are, however, subject to the provisions of the Cape Town Convention.
+Both Conventions are, however, subject to the provisions of the Cape Town Convention.

 Aircraft with a Norwegian owner may be registered in the Norwegian Civil Aircraft Register, which means that the aircraft will be subject to the Norwegian Aviation Code.
 Security in an aircraft may either be registered in the Civil Aircraft Register or in the International Register created pursuant to the Cape Town Convention.
 The Cape Town Convention ranks ahead in any conflict with the national legislation.
 For smaller aircraft, the Cape Town Convention does not apply and rights over such aircraft may only be registered with the Civil Aircraft Register.

 Railway operations are governed by the Norwegian Railway Act.
 The Act primarily contains regulatory provisions and is thus not relevant for the financing of rolling stock.
 Unlike ships and aircraft, there is no national register for rolling stock.
-However, individual registered pledges over rolling stock can be created, or the assets can be pledged as part of a floating charge over the railway company's machinery and plant, in both cases pursuant to the Norwegian Act on Pledges.
+However, individual registered pledges over rolling stock can be created, or the assets can be pledged as part of a floating charge over a railway company's machinery and plant, in both cases pursuant to the Norwegian Act on Pledges.

 i Regulatory capital and liquidity